Do any one wants to make their own charger for lithium ion (Li-ion) batteries like the ones in phones and laptops?

 - Connect the emitter of Q1 to ground.

-- Calculate the value of Rx using the formula: Rx = 0.6 / Imax, where Imax is the desired charging current.
+- Use the formula Rx = 0.6 / Imax where Imax is the required charging current to get the value of Rx.

 - Connect Rx in series with the negative terminal of the battery.

-- Connect an appropriately dimensioned fuse in series with the positive terminal of the battery for safety.
+- Connect an right measured fuse in series with the positive terminal of the battery for safety.

-- Attach the LM317 to a sufficiently large heat sink to dissipate heat generated during charging.
+- Join the LM317 to a sufficiently large heat sink to dissipate heat generated during charging.

 - Connect the power supply within the range of 9 to 24V.